 These lectures first given at St Olave, Hart Street, between January and July 2012 and then at The Poetry School and The Rugby Tavern in London, before going on tour for the first time)

-If your city or town has not yet been covered by the Seven Olympians tour and you would like to stage one or more of the lectures at a venue near you during 2016, telephone Graham on 020 7405 3997 or write to him at email@example.com.
+If your city or town has not yet been covered by the Seven Olympians tour and you would like to stage one or more of the lectures at a venue near you during 2019, write to Graham at firstname.lastname@example.org.

 My usual fee is £400 for a morning, afternoon, or evening session, £650 for two consecutive sessions, and £750 for a whole day from morning to evening inclusive or a 24-hour period away from home, plus travel expenses, subsistence, and overnight accommodation where necessary.